jespetius/twitcoin/README.md

 <!-- Aloitusprosessi, miten ohjelmaa voi itse käyttää -->
 ## Getting Started

-Our application has a free access to everyone.
+Our application is free for everyone to access.
-If you want to use your application, you can do so by following the next steps.
+If you want to use your application, you can do so easily by following the next steps.